“We can go anywhere”: Understanding Independence through a Case Study of Ride-hailing Use by People with

 Although people were able to use ride-hailing by and large by themselves, they did rely on some assistance along the way, often from the driver.
 For instance, finding the precise location of the cab once it arrived within vicinity was something that participants found quite challenging to do by themselves (Image 3a) and they often worked around this by instead asking drivers to find them.
 Likewise, they needed assistance in finding the entrance to their final destination and in identifying currency in the case of cash payments (Image 3b).
 However, many participants noted instances where drivers did not always help or provide assistance.

-“I just ask the driver mostly because that way it is easier […] I am a blind person, I am wearing such and such color of shirt, so you know — can you see me I ask the driver […] Most of the times the drivers have cooperated with me but there have been some cases where the drivers have been sort of little rude, because first of all if you are travelling in a shared taxi the driver also has you know time issues.”
+“I just ask the driver mostly because that way it is easier […] I am a blind person, I am wearing such and such color of shirt, so you know — can you see me I ask the driver […] Most of the times the drivers have cooperated with me but there have been some cases where the drivers have been sort of little rude, because first of all if you are traveling in a shared taxi the driver also has you know time issues.”

-As with the above participant, the lack of assistance was particularly evident in pool or shared rides, which many participants preferred due to reduced costs.
+As with the above participant, the lack of assistance was particularly evident in shared rides, which many participants preferred due to reduced costs.
 However, they were unable to use them frequently because drivers were less flexible and helpful.
 This can, in part, be attributed to the rigid Uber and Ola workflows which do not allow drivers to be compensated for the additional time they spend with riders (shared rides are fixed price).
 Further, the disability movement in India is rather young; there is little awareness about the needs of people with disabilities including those with visual impairments.
 Companies like Uber and Ola can play a big role in raising awareness among their drivers, specifically by providing training about the ways in which they can assist and help people with disabilities during the trip, which in turn will improve their overall ride-hailing experience.

 Though mobile apps were by and large accessible, there were some serious challenges that confronted our participants while using them.
 The mobile apps relied heavily on maps, a visual resource which is not accessible to the screen reader.
 As a result, participants could not glean details presented on the map such as if the cab was moving and which direction it was moving in.
 They relied on proxies like expected time of arrival (ETA) to determine where the cab was.
 Further, the unlabeled buttons on the Ola app proved a barrier; participants had to rely on sighted help to determine the function that a particular button represented.
 Software updates too often resulted in interface changes that participants found difficult adapting to, and were associated with a steep learning curve.

 Overall, ride-hailing had many benefits for people with visual impairments, most notable of which was the increased independence they offered.
 The idea of independence is woven into much accessibility literature, primarily as a means to evaluate the effectiveness of technology interventions targeting people with disabilities.
-However these representations are often one-dimensional, absolute and deterministic and overly focus on self-reliance.
+However, these representations are often one-dimensional, absolute and deterministic and overly focus on self-reliance.
 With our study, we challenge these interpretations and find that notions of independence are situated and relative.
-We also find that there is a strong social dimension i.e. the demonstrability of independence to their friends, family, peers and strangers was important to our participants who felt that this outward face of independence to an extent helped combat the stigma they faced on a day to day basis and went some way in establishing them as competent members of society.
+We also find that there is a strong social dimension i.e. the demonstrability of independence to their friends, family, peers, and strangers was important to our participants who felt that this outward face of independence to an extent helped combat the stigma they faced on a day to day basis and went some way in establishing them as competent members of society.

 Kameswaran, V., Gupta, J., Pal, J., O’ Modhrain, S., Veinot, T., Brewer, R., Parameshwar, A., Yellareddy, V. & O’ Neill, J. (2018) “We can go anywhere”: Understanding ‘Independence’ through a case study of ride-hailing use by people with visual impairments in metropolitan India.
 Accepted to PACMHCI.
 2, Computer-Supported Cooperative Work (CSCW 2018).